 Certain populations have an even higher income limit -

-For the NON-MAGI Disabled/Aged 65+/Blind, income will still be determined by the same rules as before, explained in this outline and these charts on income disregards.
-However, for the MAGI population - which is virtually everyone under age 65 who is not on Medicare - their income will now be determined under new rules, based on federal income tax concepts - called "Modified Adjusted Gross Income" (MAGI).
-There are good changes and bad changes.
+For the NON-MAGI Disabled/Aged 65+/Blind, income will still be determined by the same rules as before, explained in this fact sheet..
+However, for the MAGI population - which is virtually everyone under age 65 who is not on Medicare - their income will now be determined under federal income tax concepts - called "Modified Adjusted Gross Income" (MAGI).
+There are good changes and bad changes for MAGI.

-GOOD: Veteran's benefits, Workers compensation, and gifts from family or others no longer count as income.
+GOOD MAGI rules: Veteran's benefits, Workers compensation, lawsuit settlements that are not taxable, and gifts from family or others do not count as income.

-BAD: There is no more "spousal" or parental refusal for this population (but there still is for the Disabled/Aged/Blind.) and some other rules.
-For all of the rules see:
+BAD MAGI rules: There is no "spousal" or parental refusal for this population (but there still is for the Disabled/Aged/Blind.) and some other rules.
+For more about the rules see:

 The income limits increase with the "household size."
 In other words, the income limit for a family of 5 may be higher than the income limit for a single person.
 HOWEVER, Medicaid rules about how to calculate the household size are not intuitive or even logical.
 There are different rules depending on the "category" of the person seeking Medicaid.
 Here are the 2 basic categories and the rules for calculating their household size.